Martin Goodman (publisher): Red Circle

 Goodman, whose business strategy involved using several corporate names for various publishing ventures, sometimes attempted branding his line with the logo "Red Circle," which comics historian Les Daniels calls "a halfhearted attempt to establish an identity for what was usually described loosely as 'the Goodman group' ... a red disk surrounded by a black ring that bore the phrase 'A Red Circle Magazine.'
 But it appeared only intermittently, when someone remembered to put it on [a pulp magazine's] cover.
 Historian Jess Nevins, conversely, writes that, "Timely Publications [was how] Goodman's group [of companies] had become known; before this, it was known as 'Red Circle' because of the logo that Goodman had put on his pulp magazines. ... " The Grand Comics Database identifies 21 Goodman comic books from 1944 to 1959 with Red Circle, Inc. branding, and one 1948 comic under Red Circle Magazines Corp.

 Magazine Management and Lion Books

 As the market for pulp magazines waned, Goodman, in addition to comic books, transitioned to conventional magazines—published through a concern dubbed Magazine Management Company at least as far back as 1947—and in 1949 founded Lion Books, a paperback line.
 Goodman used the name Red Circle Books for the first seven titles plus an additional two later.
 Most were novels, but there was a smattering of mostly sports-oriented nonfiction.
 Goodman eventually developed two lines, the 25¢ Lion and the 35¢ Lion Library.

-New American Library bought Lion in 1957, and several Lion titles were reprinted under its Signet label.
+The August 5, 1957 issue of Publishers Weekly contained a notice on page 32 of the proposed sale of Lion Books to New American Library, but the sale was never completed.
+The "Summer 1957 Book Index" in the May 27, 1957 issue included 30 titles to be published by Lion between May and September of 1957, but Goodman ceased publication with the April 1957 titles.
+Most of the forecast titles eventually appeared between 1957 and 1959 as paperbacks from other publishers, including Signet, Pyramid Books, and Zenith Books.

 Authors that Lion published included such notables as Robert Bloch, David Goodis and Jim Thompson.
 The first Lion editor was Arnold Hano.